nerfstudio-project/nerfstudio/README.md

 # Clone the repo
 git clone git@github.com:plenoptix/nerfactory.git

-# Install dependencies
+# Install dependencies and nerfactory as a library
 cd nerfactory
-pip install -r requirements.txt

-# Install nerfactory as a library
 pip install -e .

 # Install library with CUDA support.
 Change setup.py to `USE_CUDA = True` and then